Lovin’ this article, but need more advice on your tax affairs?

 Recent case law highlights the importance of correctly structuring corporate shareholding and aligning shareholders’ intention with the intended categorisation of shares, with a view to exiting the business.

-In order satisfy the ER legislation, a taxpayer must hold at least 5% of the ordinary share capital and voting rights, for at least two years (previously 1 year), prior to the relevant disposal.
+In order to satisfy the ER legislation, a taxpayer must hold at least 5% of the ordinary share capital and voting rights, for at least two years (previously 1 year), prior to the relevant disposal.

 Ordinary share capital is defined as,